robin-g-lee/robin-g-lee/README.md

-## This account is a storage for some old projects during undergrad at UCLA/UCSB.
-No projects from UChicago.
+## This account is only storage for old projects during undergrad.

 <!---
 robin-g-lee/robin-g-lee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.